SunscorchX/RascalBot/README.md

 * Allows the OP of an "FAQ Response" post to clear the sticky and restore the original flair if their question is not answered.
 * Looks for "!random" commands and replies appropriately. (**Currently only covers classes/roles**).
 * Sends short error message to anyone using commands incorrectly/making up commands via PM.
+* Replies to any post detected as being a dick about using print screen with a light admonishment.

 # Advanced Processing:
 #### Art Post Sourcing: